fluttercandies/flutter_photo_manager/README.md

 But if you're pretty sure your callers will be only called after the permission is granted, you can ignore permission checks:
 ```dart
 PhotoManager.setIgnorePermissionCheck(true);
 ```

+For background processing (such as when the app is not in the foreground), ignore permissions check would be proper solution.

 #### Limited entities access on iOS

-With iOS 14 released, Apple brought a "Limited Photos Library" to iOS.
+With iOS 14 released, Apple brought a "Limited Photos Library" permission (`PermissionState.limited`) to iOS.
-So use the `PhotoManager.requestPermissionExtend()` to request permissions.
-The method will return `PermissionState`.
+The `PhotoManager.requestPermissionExtend()` method will return `PermissionState`.
 See [PHAuthorizationStatus][] for more detail.

-To reselect accessible entites for the app, use `PhotoManager.presentLimited()` to call the modal of accessible entities' management.
+To reselect accessible entities for the app, use `PhotoManager.presentLimited()` to call the modal of accessible entities' management.
 This method only available for iOS 14+ and when the permission state